dwaffle/developing-software-intro-final/src/calculator/readme.md

 ### Output

 Outputs a house object to the command line.
 Zeros are used for filler values.
+Materials are are now calculated.

 ## Interfaces